Disclaimer:

 Are aircraft registered in Russia or operated by Russian operators allowed to fly into the European Union?

-- the aircraft is not operated by a Russian air carrier;
+- the aircraft is operated by a Russian air carrier;

-- the aircraft is not owned or chartered(2) or otherwise controlled(1) by any Russian natural or legal person, entity or body; and
+- the aircraft is owned or chartered(Note 2) or otherwise controlled(Note 1) by any Russian natural or legal person, entity or body; or

-Note 1: The concept of ‘control’ is understood in the ‘economic’ or ‘financial’ sense and not in the ‘technical’ or ‘operational’ sense (cf. para 48 of Judgement of the General Court Case T-233/22).
+Note 1: Except for non-scheduled flights, with regard to which a Russian natural or legal person, entity or body is in a position to effectively determine the place or time of its take-off or landing, the concept of ‘control’ is understood in the ‘economic’ or ‘financial’ sense and not in the ‘technical’ or ‘operational’ sense (cf. para 48 of Judgement of the General Court Case T-233/22).

 Note 2: The EU aviation law does not define ‘aircraft charter’.
-Member States authorities should apply the definition of ‘charter’ in accordance with their national legislation and relevant international agreements.
+EU Member States’ authorities should apply the definition of ‘charter’ in accordance with their national legislation and relevant international agreements.

-What happens to the dry- and wet-leasing arrangements and code-sharing agreements between the EU air operator certificate (AOC) holders and Russian aircraft operators?
+What happens to the dry lease- and wet-lease arrangements and code-sharing agreements between EU air operator certificate (AOC) holders and Russian aircraft operators?

-Accordingly, such leasing agreements should not be approved by National Competent Authorities (NCAs) in accordance with Regulation (EU) No 965/2012.
+If the lease concerns a prohibited operation, then such lease agreements should not be approved by National Competent Authorities (NCAs) in accordance with Regulation (EU) No 965/2012.
 In addition, any existing wet-lease or dry-lease approvals or code-sharing agreements with aircraft operators of Russia or with respect to aircraft registered in Russia should be revoked or terminated, as applicable.
 It is also prohibited under Article 3c of Regulation (EU) No 833/2014 to lease (supply) aircraft to Russian entities or for use in Russia.

 My organisation is a navigational database provider established in the European Union.
 Am I allowed to provide updates of my product to my Russian customer?

-No. Providing updates to navigational databases falls under the EU restrictive measures, according to which it is prohibited to sell, supply, transfer or export, directly or indirectly, goods and technology suited for use in aviation or the space industry (i.e. aircraft, spacecraft and parts thereof), whether or not originating in the European Union, to any natural or legal person, entity or body in Russia or for use in Russia (ref.
-Article 3c(1) of Regulation (EU) No 833/2014).
+No. Providing updates to navigational databases falls under the EU restrictive measures, according to which it is prohibited to sell, supply, transfer or export, directly or indirectly, goods and technology suited for use in aviation or the space industry (i.e. aircraft, spacecraft, and parts thereof), whether or not originating in the European Union, to any natural or legal person, entity or body in Russia or for use in Russia (Article 3c(1) of Regulation (EU) No 833/2014).

-In addition, Article 2a of that Regulation explicitly bans the export of goods and technology which might contribute to Russia’s military and technological enhancement, such as software and technology for the ‘development’, ‘production’ or ‘use’ of navigation, airborne communication and other avionics equipment (cf. items X.D.V.001 and X.E.V.001 of Annex VII to said Regulation).
+In addition, Article 2a of that Regulation explicitly bans the export of goods and technology which might contribute to Russia’s military and technological enhancement, such as software and technology for the ‘development’, ‘production’ or ‘use’ of navigation, airborne communication, and other avionics equipment (items X.D.V.001 and X.E.V.001 of Annex VII to said Regulation).

-As a Russian citizen, am I allowed to fly an aircraft for private purposes in the airspace of the European Union (e.g. exercise the privileges of my PPL, SPL, BPL or national pilot license issued to fly Annex I aircraft, such as microlights, etc.)?
-Can I rent, borrow for free, or use an aircraft of a flying club to exercise my private pilot privileges?
+As a Russian citizen, am I allowed to fly an aircraft for private purposes in the airspace of the European Union (e.g. exercise the privileges of my private pilot licence (PPL), sailplane pilot licence (SPL), balloon pilot licence (BPL) or national pilot license issued to fly Annex I aircraft, such as microlights, etc.)?
+Can I fly my own aircraft or rent, borrow for free or use an aircraft of a flying club to exercise my private pilot privileges?

-This means that Russian citizens are not prevented from renting, borrowing for free, or otherwise using aircraft of a flying club to exercise their private pilot privileges.
+This means that Russian citizens are not prevented from flying their own aircraft or renting, borrowing for free or otherwise using aircraft of a flying club to exercise their private pilot privileges, provided that the aircraft have a maximum seating capacity of 4 persons and a maximum take-off mass of no more than 2000 kg.

 Competent authorities will monitor such private flight activities to ensure that they are not performed in a way to circumvent the sanctions outlined in Article 3d of Regulation (EU) No 833/2014.